-We know that people don't do anything without motivation.
-Motivation can take the form of a stick (penalties for not completing the task) or a carrot (benefits for completing the task).
-There are advantages to leveraging both.
-A clear understanding of the program vision from executives puts you in a better position to gain their sponsorship and to structure a program that will have value for the Asset Portfolio Management Teams and their consumers.
-But it's not enough to communicate the benefits - benefits must be demonstrated.
+A clear understanding of the program vision from executives puts you in a better position to gain their sponsorship and to structure a program that will have value for the asset portfolio management teams and their consumers.
+But it is not enough to communicate the benefits they must be demonstrated.
 Teams will not be truly motivated to participate unless they can see tangible benefits.